LHJE/sweater_weather/README.md

 - `GET` information about an image related to a specific city and its current weather
 - `POST`, or 'register', a new user and assign them an API Key
 - `POST`, or 'login', a registered user
 - `POST`, or 'search for', details regarding a road trip between two specific cities, including travel time and weather at the location

+This was completed as a part of the [Turing School of Software and Design](https://turing.io/) Back End certificate curriculum

 ## Installation